 VDR controls that matter for IP sharing

-Segmented access (progressive disclosure) Create groups and staged folders for:
+Segmented access (progressive disclosure)

 - Potential acquirers